 Contrasting Delhaize Group (DEG) and Krispy Kreme Doughnuts (KKD)

-Krispy Kreme Doughnuts (NYSE: KKD) and Delhaize Group (NYSE:DEG) are both companies, but which is the better investment?
-We will compare the two companies based on the strength of their institutional ownership, valuation, risk, profitability, dividends, earnings and analyst recommendations.
+Krispy Kreme Doughnuts (NYSE: KKD) and Delhaize Group (NYSE:DEG) are both companies, but which is the better business?
+We will contrast the two companies based on the strength of their profitability, valuation, analyst recommendations, risk, earnings, dividends and institutional ownership.

-This is a summary of recent recommendations and price targets for Krispy Kreme Doughnuts and Delhaize Group, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Krispy Kreme Doughnuts and Delhaize Group, as provided by MarketBeat.

 |